tomkeuper/Documentation/docs/BedWars2023/features.md

 title: Features
 sidebar_position: 1.1
 ---

+### Global Features
-* Individual language per player.
-Each player can receive messages, holograms and GUIs in his chosen language.
+* **Individual Language Support**: Each player can receive messages, holograms, and GUIs in their chosen language.
+This allows for a personalized experience for players from different linguistic backgrounds.
-* You can have unlimited arena groups with custom names, custom generators, custom scoreboard layouts and custom shop and team upgrades.
+* **Unlimited Arena Groups**: The plugin supports multiple arena groups with custom configurations, including custom names, generator settings, scoreboard layouts, and shop and team upgrades.
+This provides flexibility in setting up different gameplay scenarios tailored to your server's needs.
-* You can create as many teams you want with [custom names per language](configuration/arena-configuration#custom-team-name) and colors.
+* **Customizable Teams**: You can create as many teams as needed with [custom names per language](configuration/arena-configuration#custom-team-name) and unique team colors.
-* The scoreboards are 100% configurable.
-You can add up to 16 lines and you can use any placeholders you want.
-* Waiting lobby removal feature.
-It will remove the waiting lobby when the game starts.
+* **Waiting Lobby Removal**: To create a seamless gaming experience, the waiting lobby can be automatically removed once the game starts.
-* Three ways to use the plugin: shared (multiple games on a server), bungee (one server one arena), multiarena (one server more arenas).
+* **Flexible Usage Modes**: The plugin offers three ways to utilize its features:
+  - Shared Mode: Supports multiple games on a single server.
+  - Bungee Mode: 1 Proxy Server with specific arenas on a different server.
+(Advanced)
+  - Multiarena Mode: Enables multiple arenas on one server.
-* The shop is 100% configurable.
-You can create new categories and add new items.
-Works also with vault economy.
+* **Configurable Shop**: The shop system is fully customizable, enabling you to create new item categories and add items with ease.
+It also supports integration with Vault economy for smooth in-game transactions.
-* Special items available.
-Debug (silverfish), Dream Defender (Iron Golem) and Egg Bridge (Egg).
-* Team upgrades are 100% customizable.
-You can add more tiers and more upgrade types with effects, enchants, traps etc.
+* **Customizable Team Upgrades**: Team upgrades can be tailored to your server's gameplay.
+Administrators can add more tiers and various upgrade types, including effects, enchantments, and traps, allowing players to strategize and enhance their team's abilities.
-* Ore generators values can be changed and also you can have different settings per arena group.
+* **Special Items**: Unique and exciting special items are available, including Bedbug (silverfish), Dream Defender (Iron Golem), and Egg Bridge (Egg).
+These items add an element of surprise and strategy to the game.
+* **Adjustable Ore Generators**: The plugin allows fine-tuning of ore generator values, providing control over resource distribution.
+Additionally, administrators can apply different settings to each arena group, further enhancing gameplay experiences.
+* **Custom Arena Settings**: Each arena can have its own set of custom settings, such as allowing spectate mode, setting maximum players per team, and more.
+This ensures administrators can create diverse gameplay scenarios customized to individual arenas.
-* You can join arenas via command, signs, arenas GUI and via join NPCs.
+* **Multiple Join Methods**: Players can join arenas using various methods, including commands, signs, arenas GUI, and join NPCs.
+This flexibility makes it easy for players to access and participate in games.
-* Custom settings per arena such as allow-spectate, max-in-team and more.
-* You can let your VIPs join full arenas giving them the VIP kick permission.
+* **VIP Join Permissions**: VIP players can join full arenas using VIP kick permission, ensuring premium players can always access games, even during peak times.
-* Vault prefix and suffix support.
-LeaderHeads statistics support.
-PlaceholderAPI support.
-Citizens support.
-* This plugin provides also an internal party system so you can team-up with your friends.
-* The map resetting system is simple and efficient.
-All you have to do it's not to save bedwars maps.
-Disable the world-saving for them.
-* This plugin has also some add-ons made by the community, because BedWars1058 provides a large development API.
+* **Integration Support**: The plugin seamlessly integrates with some other popular Minecraft plugins, including Vault (for economy support), LeaderHeads (for statistics tracking), PlaceholderAPI (for dynamic placeholders), and Citizens (for NPC interactions).
+* **Built-in Party System**: Players can team up with friends using the plugin's internal party system, making it easy for groups to coordinate and play together.
+* **Map Resetting System**: The plugin includes a built-in map resetting system, ensuring that BedWars maps can be reset after each game.
+Administrators must remember not to save BedWars maps to prevent accidental world-saving issues.
-* AFK system.
-Inactive players for more than 45 seconds can't pick-up items from generators.
+* **AFK System**: Inactive players who haven't moved for more than 45 seconds are unable to pick up items from generators.
+This prevents players from idling and encourages active participation.
-* You can add and remove items that you receive when you join the lobby, the arena and the spectator mode, and make them execute commands.
+* **Custom Join Items**: Administrators can configure items that players receive upon joining the lobby, the arena, and spectator mode.
+These items can also be set to execute commands, enhancing the overall gameplay experience.
+* **Statistics Tracking**: The plugin provides detailed statistics tracking with player performance like kills, beds destroyed, etc. allowing other plugins and addons to create leaderboard rankings.

+### Scoreboard Features
+* **Customizable Scoreboards**: The plugin offers a fully configurable scoreboard system, allowing administrators to add up to 16 lines and utilize any desired placeholders.
+This customization ensures that relevant game information is displayed to players in a clear and informative manner.
+* **Tab Sorting**: Sort players using various sorting methods like permissions, placeholders and groups.
+* **TAB Plugin**: BedWars2023 uses TAB plugin by NEZNAMY for the scoreboard and tab list.
+A full list of features can be found on their [wiki](https://github.com/NEZNAMY/TAB/wiki/).

+### Add-Ons
+* **Addon Support**: The BedWars2023 plugin supports community-made add-ons, expanding the plugin's functionality.
-* You can use [Parties](https://www.spigotmc.org/resources/parties-1-8-1-13.3709/) plugin on your network and if a player makes a party in the lobby and then joins a game he will be in the same team with friends.
+* **Parties**: You can use [Parties](https://www.spigotmc.org/resources/parties-1-8-1-13.3709/) plugin on your network and if a player creates a party in the lobby and then joins a game he will be in the same team with friends.
+* **Other Addons**: A full list of addons can be found in [addons](addons).